 Can I resit my ATAR?

 It's possible to repeat Year 12 and resit your ATAR.
-However, first we would encourage you to explore alternative admissions pathways to university, and chat to your preferred university about your options.
+However, first we would encourage you to explore alternative admission pathways to university, and chat to your preferred university about your options.
 Keep reading to find out more.

 I didn't get the ATAR I wanted.
 What now?